 The roasted butternut is a nice sweet counterpart to the zesty lemon sauce with these chicken thighs.
 So I guess it would stand to reason that mashed sweet potatoes would work good as well, although I haven’t tried it yet.
 And for something fresher, try my Caramelized Fig Spinach Salad!

 Let’s make this recipe step by step

-- Start by prepping the ingredients you’ll need for the chicken thighs.
+Start by prepping the seasoning ingredients you’ll need for the chicken thighs.
 Mince the garlic, and remove the thyme leaves from the stems before finely chopping them.

 After the ingredients are prepped you start by sautéing the chicken skin side down to crispy things up.
 There’s also a oven version listed in the recipe below.

-- Then the ingredients are added for the sauce and the chicken is placed back into the pan with the skin side up to finish roasting.
+Then we’ll add the sauce ingredients, and the chicken is placed back into the pan with the skin side up to finish roasting.

-- While the chicken finishes, you can prep your choice of sides, then serve them all together!
+While the chicken finishes in the oven, you can prep your choice of sides, then serve them all together!

 - Roasted Spaghetti Squash